-When applying different thresholds of significance to the VMT estimates as shown in Table 3-2, just over half of the population live in areas estimated to produce residential VMT per capita below the baseline average for the County, whereas less than one third of residents live in areas estimated to produce residential VMT per capita below 85 percent of baseline average for the County.
+As shown in Table 3-2, just over half of the population lives in areas estimated to produce residential VMT per capita below the baseline average for the County, whereas less than one-third of residents live in areas estimated to produce residential VMT per capita below 85 percent of baseline average for the County.
 When applying each individual jurisdiction's average baseline VMT per capita, those values drop by about three percent each.